Last updated on April 17th, 2020 at 06:11 pm

 I have found name brand yarn for $1 a skein at my local dollar store before.
 Big Lots gets in yarn from time to time.
 I have seen yarn in closeout stores as well.
 Keep your eye out where ever you shop.

 12. Use A Discount Gift Card

-If you purchase your yarn at a retail store like Joann or Michaels you might want to check out cardpool for a discounted gift card before you shop.
+If you purchase your yarn at a retail store like Joann or Michaels, you might want to check out discounted gift cards from MyGift CardPlus which is available to members of Swagbucks and MyPoints before you shop.
 This can save you an additional 5 to 10 percent or more on your purchases.

 13. Sell Enough Of Your Work To Pay For Your Habit

 I have done this for years.
 Each year I set up an album on Facebook and sell my dishcloths to my friends.
 I don’t sell them for high prices, just enough to keep me in yarn for the next year, no profit made as I give away more than I sell.

 This means I can knit all year long and not have it affect our family budget.